Sport in Romania

 Other popular sports include handball, volleyball, basketball, rugby union, tennis, and gymnastics.
 Many Romanian athletes have achieved significant success and have won World and European championships in numerous sports during the years.
 Romania participated in the Olympic Games for the first time in 1900 and has taken part in 21 of the 28 summer games.
 It has been one of the more successful countries at the Summer Olympic Games, with a total of 307 medals won throughout the years, of which 89 gold ones, ranking 15th overall.
-Almost a quarter of all the medals and 25 of the gold ones were won in gymnastics.
+Almost a quarter of all the medals, with 25 of them gold, were won in gymnastics.
 Romanian athletes have also won gold medals in other Olympic sports, such as rowing, athletics, canoeing, wrestling, shooting, fencing, swimming, discus throw, weightlifting, boxing, and judo.